-We omitted the details about the consistent update of $L$ within $\mathbb{E}$ in the above text and \autoref{fig:normal-operation}.
+We abstracted from the details about the consistent update of $L$ within $\mathbb{E}$ in the above text and \autoref{fig:normal-operation}.
 In general, an incremental update of a history tree assumes trusted full access to its data.
 However, $\mathbb{E}$ does not store full data of $L$ (only the last header created), and thus cannot directly make a consistent update of $L$.
-Therefore, we design a simple procedure that enables $\mathbb{E}$ to extend $L$ without storing it internally.

-In the procedure, $\mathbb{O}$ creates a proof template $\pi^{inc}_{next}$ for the next incremental proof of the history tree, which extends $L$ exactly by one empty block (see function $nextIncProof()$ in \autoref{alg:operator}) while obtaining a new version of $L$ with the (temporary) root hash $LRoot_{tmp}$.
+Therefore, we design a procedure that enables $\mathbb{E}$ to extend $L$ without storing it: In detail, $\mathbb{O}$ creates a proof template $\pi^{inc}_{next}$ for the next incremental proof of the history tree, which extends $L$ exactly by one empty block (see $nextIncProof()$ in \autoref{alg:operator}) while obtaining a new version of $L$ with the (temporary) root hash $LRoot_{tmp}$.
 Note that this template represents $\partial L$ from \autoref{sec:high-overview}, and it enables $\mathbb{E}$ to make an integrity verification and consistent extension of $L$ without storing it.
-In detail, $\mathbb{O}$ sends $\pi^{inc}_{next}$ and $LRoot_{tmp}$ to $\mathbb{E}$, together with transactions that are about to be processed by function $Exec()$. $\mathbb{E}$ verifies $\pi^{inc}_{next}$ with respect to its last known version of $L$ (i.e., $\#(LRoot_{cur})$), replaces the header hash of the empty block in the proof template by the hash of newly created header in $\mathbb{E}$, and then uses such modified proof to compute the new root hash of $L$, which is then stored as $LRoot_{cur}$ by $\mathbb{E}$.
+In detail, $\mathbb{O}$ sends $\pi^{inc}_{next}$ and $LRoot_{tmp}$ to $\mathbb{E}$, together with transactions that are about to be processed by function $Exec()$. $\mathbb{E}$ verifies $\pi^{inc}_{next}$ with respect to its last known version of $L$ (i.e., $\#(LRoot_{cur})$), replaces the header hash of the empty block in the proof template by the hash of newly created header in $\mathbb{E}$ and then uses such modified proof to compute the new root hash of $L$, which is then stored as $LRoot_{cur}$ by $\mathbb{E}$.

 When $\mathbb{O}$ receives the output of $\mathbb{E}$, it updates the full state of $L$ and creates the new block using client transactions, the received receipts, and the header of the new block.
 Then, $\mathbb{O}$ appends the new block to $L$ and responds to client requests for receipts of their transactions (see \autoref{sec:receipt-retrieval}), which serve as \textit{promises} confirming the execution of transactions.
-These promises became irreversible when $O$ syncs $L$ with $\mathbb{S}$ that runs on the blockchain platform.
+These promises became irreversible when $O$ syncs $L$ with $\mathbb{S}$.

-\subsubsection{\textbf{Syncing the Ledger with the Blockchain.}}
+\subsubsection{\textbf{Syncing the Ledger with the Blockchain}}